BACP definition of counselling and psychotherapy

 Therapists usually work for a mutally agreed set period of time for each session.
 The length of sessions may vary depending on the therapist's training, how the therapy is delivered and also whether it is a specialist treatment.
 Therapists and clients need to keep sessions to a reasonable length of time, to ensure that they both can maintain their energy and focus and get the most out of the session.
 In one to one therapy, a session may be time limited – usually 50 minutes to an hour per session.
 However, a specialist therapy, for example trauma treatment, may involve longer sessions.
 In the initial meeting with your therapist, you may find it useful to discuss the way they work, i.e. their approach or preferred modality.

-Confidentiality is essential in a therapy relationship as part of building trust (BACP Ethical Framework for Good Practice in Counselling and Psychotherapy).
+Confidentiality is essential in a therapy relationship as part of building trust (BACP Ethical Framework for the Counselling Professions).
 However, confidentiality is not absolute, and there are exceptions.
 Sometimes, in the public interest, counsellors may need to make a referral to an agency or organisation (for example GP, police or social services) when there is a serious risk of imminent harm to their clients or to others, for example where a client is seriously mentally ill and needs hospitalisation, or in cases of child or elder abuse.
 These referrals are usually (but not always) made with the client's knowledge and consent.
 This decision will depend on the particular circumstances of each client.
 There may be times when a therapist is required by law to break confidentiality, for example, about terrorist activities.
 It may also be a criminal offence to 'tip off' a client when such a disclosure has to be made.
 Disclosures may sometimes be made at the client's request, for example, where a client asks for help when they are the victim of abuse, or for an assessment or report to help with a court case involving a claim for damages by the client.

 You and your therapist should talk together in their first session and reach agreement about the limits of confidentiality for your work together.
 Therapists do not make telephone calls or engage in discussions about you to your GP, employer, partner, family members, friends or to other agencies to find out, clarify, or add to your personal information without your knowledge.
 This would be an absolute breach of confidentiality and trust.
 However there may be some circumstances when your therapist may be obliged to disclose information but your therapist should discuss this with you when agreeing your contract.
 You may wish to ask the counsellor to contact your GP and/ or other agency, in which case you would agree and confirm the issues to be discussed between the counsellor and other named party, and this would not be a breach of confidentiality.
 In some organisational settings, such as GP practices, schools, universities and some therapeutic agencies, your information may need to be shared with the organisation in order to best help you.
 However, after discussion with your therapist, you should be clear about what information may need to be shared and with whom it may be shared.